-23 – Paul says ‘Goodbye’ to the Ephesian Elders
+Study 23: Paul says “good-bye” to the Ephesian elders

 What future?
 Acts 20:1-6

-When Paul wrote these words, he was passing on to the Believers in Thessalonica what he had received directly from Jesus Himself: and we too can take comfort in these words because they are in the Word of God, they are written for us too.
-We need to remember that we will see our loved ones again, (and we shall recognise them and be recognised by them) in Heaven at the return of Jesus, and we shall be with them for eternity.
+When Paul wrote these words, he was passing on to the believers in Thessalonica what he had received directly from Jesus Himself.
+We too can take comfort in these words.
+Because they are in the word of God, they are written for us too.
+We need to remember that we will see our loved ones again (and we shall recognise them and be recognised by them) in heaven at the return of Jesus and we shall be with them for eternity.

-As Believers, we should always be prepared to have our beliefs challenged by the Lord.
-It is very easy as a Christian, to believe that you know everything there is to know about a subject.
-Jesus never intended life to be that way and He will continually try to move us on in our understanding so that we learn more and more of Him and His Kingdom until we finally go to be with Him.
+Paul encouraged the believers wherever he went.
+On his first missionary journey, he constantly broke new ground so (until he returned the same way he had gone) there were no believers to encourage.
+On his second missionary journey, he found that there were often many believers to challenge, encourage and build up.
+(See Acts 18:23; Acts 19:1-2.)
+As believers, we should always be prepared to have our beliefs challenged by the Lord.
+It is very easy as a Christian, to believe that we know everything there is to know about a subject.
+Jesus never intended life to be that way and He will continually try to move us on in our understanding, so that we learn more and more of Him and His Kingdom until we finally go to be with Him.
 In other words, if we are prepared to allow Him to, Jesus will never stop teaching us new things about every subject we allow Him to.
-The Believers in Galatia and Phrygia needed to be strengthened; those in Ephesus needed to be pointed in the direction of the Baptism in the Holy Spirit.
+The believers in Galatia and Phrygia needed to be strengthened; those in Ephesus needed to be pointed in the direction of the Baptism in the Holy Spirit.
 If we are not careful, we will build a doctrine around our ignorance and call it fact.
-We will then teach it as such and entrap new Believers in the same web of ignorance and deceit that we have woven for ourselves, making them unteachable like us.
+We will then teach it as such and entrap new believers in the same web of ignorance and deceit that we have woven for ourselves, making them unteachable like us.
 That was never Jesus’ plan, and it will be uncomfortable for them and for us alike when the Holy Spirit needs to break through.
 We need to encourage ourselves to be teachable and to explore the Bible for ourselves.
 The Holy Spirit is the best companion in learning, as He inspired those who penned the Bible as to what they should write.

 Breaking Bread Acts 20:7-12

 Paul finally arrived in Greece.
-He stayed here for three months, but as usual, the Jews could not stand his teaching, Acts 20:3.
-Paul’s group was a multi-national and multi-ethnic one, Acts 20:4-5.
-Paul however and a few others (including Luke who wrote Acts) remained in Philippi, celebrating the Feast of Unleavened Bread there, joining the others five days later in Troas where they stayed for seven days.
-Paul had so much to teach the Believers in Troas that not a single minute was spare.
-He preached long and late into the night, so that the people; who he would never see again would be established in their faith.
+He stayed here for three months but, as usual, the Jews could not stand his teaching.
+(Acts 20:3) Paul’s group was a multi-national and multi-ethnic one.
+(Acts 20:4-5) However, Paul and a few others (including Luke who wrote Acts) remained in Philippi, celebrating the Feast of Unleavened Bread there before joining the others five days later in Troas, where they stayed for seven days.
+Paul had so much to teach the believers in Troas that not a single minute was spare.
+He preached long and late into the night, so that the people, who he would never see again, would be established in their faith.

 On the first day of the week, they broke bread – they took communion.
-For Christians it is important that we take time to break bread with one another.
+For Christians, it is important that we take time to break bread with one another.
 It is a time of reflection – a time of celebration and a time of fellowship.
-The time the first Century Believers chose to do this was on the first day of the week, and that has continued as a tradition through to today.
+In the first century, the time when the believers chose to do this was on the first day of the week.
+That has continued as a tradition through to today.

-So let us break bread together – often.
-Let us do it as family, as friends and as a Church.
-Our lives will be empowered by it and through it, and we will be encouraged to remember the message of the Lord’s death until He comes again.
+So, let us break bread together – often.
+Let us do it as family, as friends and as a church.
+Our lives will be empowered by it and through it.
+We will be encouraged to remember the message of the Lord’s death until He comes again.
 Every time we eat this bread and drink this cup, we are demonstrating Jesus death for us.
-When He returns for us, one of the first things we shall do is to attend the wedding feast of the Lamb, Revelation 19:6-9.
-Jesus Himself is the Lamb Who was slain on our behalf, and before He went to the Cross to die for us He took the Cup of Wine – the Messiah’s Cup – and said this:
+When He returns for us, one of the first things we shall do is to attend the wedding feast of the Lamb.
+(Revelation 19:6-9).
+Jesus Himself is the Lamb who was slain on our behalf.
+Before He went to the cross to die for us, He took the cup of wine – the Messiah’s cup – and said this:

-Paul continued preaching far into the night, and a young man called Eutychus fell asleep in a window and fell three stories and died.
+Paul continued preaching far into the night and a young man called Eutychus fell asleep in a window.
+He then fell three storeys from the window and died.
 Paul went down and prayed, held him and he came back to life.
-What awesome joy prior to eating the Lord’s Supper then Paul preached another long sermon – so it was dawn when he finally left them!
-Acts 20:7-12.
-He was always keen to get their focus back onto the Giver of the gifts not onto the gift itself.
-It was on that day that he left them, Acts 20:13-17
+What awesome joy prior to eating the Lord’s supper!
+Then Paul preached another long sermon – so it was dawn when he finally left them!
+(Acts 20:7-12) He was always keen to get their focus back onto the giver of the gifts, not onto the gift itself.
+It was on that day that he left them.
+(Acts 20:13-17)

 If Paul was to have one message for everyone, it was this: the necessity of turning from sin to God through faith in our Lord Jesus Christ.
 He preached it everywhere he went.
-This message had changed the entire known world at that time.
-It was pulling the rug away from under Satan’s feet every time he spoke it, and it had changed the lives of countless thousands of people, setting them free from the law of sin and death, allowing them to leave the Kingdom of darkness and to enter the Kingdom of God, Colossians 1:13-14
+This message changed the entire known world at that time.
+It was like pulling the rug from under Satan’s feet every time he spoke it and it changed the lives of countless thousands of people, setting them free from the law of sin and death; allowing them to leave the kingdom of darkness and to enter the kingdom of God.
+(Colossians 1:13-14)

 100% Paul’s final warning Acts 20:17-38

-And if there was one thing that Paul would want to warn people about it would be this: that there would come a time in their Church – the local body of Believers – when false teachers would appear among them, like wolves amongst a flock of sheep, distorting the truth for their own gain.
-Ezekiel under the direction of the Holy Spirit wrote about these people, and others like them, hundreds of years before, Ezekiel 34:1-10.
-This passage is really worth studying if you are involved in any Church, a really awesome warning!
+And if there was one thing that Paul would want to warn people about, it would be this: that there would come a time in their church – the local body of believers – when false teachers would appear among them, like wolves amongst a flock of sheep, distorting the truth for their own gain.
+Ezekiel, under the direction of the Holy Spirit, wrote about these people and others like them, hundreds of years before.
+(See Ezekiel 34:1-10.)
+This passage is really worth studying if you are involved in any church – a really awesome warning!

-Jesus Himself, as He entered Jerusalem on a donkey, paused as He rode down the Mount of Olives and looked over the City and He began to cry, Luke 19:41-44, and later that same week, Jesus declared how He felt about His followers, Luke 23:37-39.
-So it was with Paul, he knew the difficulties that he would face when he left them.
-He knew of the onslaught that Satan was planning to launch on the fledgling Church.
-He wanted to pass this on to the elders of the Church at Ephesus so that they would be prepared themselves, and could in turn prepare the other Believers and strengthen them for the time to come, Acts 20:18-32
+Jesus Himself, as He entered Jerusalem on a donkey, paused as He rode down the Mount of Olives and looked over the city.
+He began to cry (Luke 19:41-44) and, later that same week, Jesus declared how He felt about His followers.
+(Luke 23:37-39) So it was with Paul.
+He knew the difficulties that he would face when he left them.
+He knew of the onslaught that Satan was planning to launch on the fledgling church.
+He wanted to pass this on to the elders of the church at Ephesus, so that they would be prepared themselves and could, in turn, prepare the other believers and strengthen them for the time to come.
+(Acts 20:18-32)

 To be responsible for people as a manager is one thing, but to be responsible to God as an overseer of His church and flock is something entirely different.
-What you teach as a leader must always be in line with the Word of God.
-How you pastor people must always be in line with the principles laid out in the Word of God.
-There is a responsibility on the part of the Believer also.
-They must submit themselves, Hebrews 13:17.
-However, Believers also have a responsibility not to submit themselves to a false shepherd or to one who distorts the truth.
+What you teach as a leader must always be in line with the word of God.
+How you pastor people must always be in line with the principles laid out in the word of God.
+There is a responsibility on the part of believers too.
+They must submit themselves (Hebrews 13:17) However, believers also have a responsibility not to submit themselves to a false shepherd or to one who distorts the truth.
 The Bible states that Jesus’ sheep can hear and recognise His voice.
 If you don’t recognise Jesus in what you hear, find the true shepherd in the area!
-In Israel. shepherds always walk ahead of their flock, leading them in the right path.
+In Israel, shepherds always walk ahead of their flock, leading them in the right path.
 Only the sheep belonging to the flock of a particular shepherd hear and recognise his voice.
 He is the only one they will respond to.
 Are you a true sheep?
 Do you listen to Jesus?
-Never mind what others say, just listen to what He says.
+Never mind what others say.
+Just listen to what He says.
 If what others say does not match up to what Jesus says, don’t listen to them.
-They are thieves and robbers and will ‘fleece’ you, taking all you have – including your life!
-John 10:1-14.
-He even warned them that some of their own number – those that listened to him as he spoke to them that day at Miletus – would be among those distorting the truth in order to draw a following, Acts 20:30.
+They are thieves and robbers and will “fleece” you, taking all you have – including your life!
+(John 10:1-14) Paul even warned them that some of their own number – those that listened to him as he spoke to them that day at Miletus – would be among those distorting the truth in order to draw a following.
+(See Acts 20:30.)
 Beware of those who would build themselves up.
-Instead, listen to those who are the greatest servants, they are the people who will help and encourage you on your lifelong journey.
+Instead, listen to those who are the greatest servants.
+They are the people who will help and encourage you on your lifelong journey.
 Self-aggrandisement has nothing whatever to do with God’s Kingdom!
-Luke 22:26
+(Luke 22:26)

 As Paul and the Ephesian elders took their leave of each other after they had been through so much together, they prayed and embraced each other in great sadness, Acts 20:36-38.

-23 – Paul says ‘Goodbye’ to the Ephesian Elders – Challenge Questions
+Study 23: Paul says “good-bye” to the Ephesian elders – Challenge Questions

 Please complete all questions marked with * and then complete the rest of the study.
 The more you look in the Word the more you will get out of it.